fhermeni/btrplace-btrpsl/README.md

 ### Describing a datacenter ###

-The following example specifies a datacenter composed of 251 nodes.
+The following script specifies a datacenter composed of 251 nodes.
 Nodes are stacked by 40 into racks.
 250 of the nodes are working nodes, dedicated to the hosting of client.
 They are labelled from "node-1" to "node-250".
 The last node is a service node and run some service VMs.
 This node is labelled